goragottsen/drag-to-swap/README.md

 - **Future Improvements**: More edge case tests could be added, such as boundary testing for dragging images between rows.

 > **Notes**:
 - Initially, I used `DragOverlay` from `@dnd-kit/core` for the drag effect, but its animation style was limited.
 To achieve a smoother effect, I added `framer-motion` for better animation control.
-If I had more time, I’d explore custom style overrides for `DragOverlay` to enhance its capabilities directly.
+If I had more time, I’d explore custom style overrides for `DragOverlay` to override its style settings directly.

 - This implementation is functional but has room for improvement, specifically with behavior when dropping images in empty spaces.